Easy Agua de Piña | Mexican Pineapple Agua Fresca

 Can You Use Frozen Pineapple

 Yes you can!
 In my opinion frozen will be a better option than the canned.
 Plus there’s the whole convenience factor too.
-You can defrost it for a similar texture to mine, or use it frozen and make more of a slushy — this is a great opportunity to add that alcohol for a spiked version.
+You can defrost it for a similar texture to mine, or use it frozen and make more of a slushy — this is a great opportunity to add that spirit for a spiked version.

 Should You Strain The Pulp